BytesOfMan/the-crypto-guy/content/posts/20200519akingsransom.md

 **Only \$45 million?**

-Given the eye-popping numbers we are used to seeing from governments today, this doesn't seem so bad.
-Indeed, the freedom of a powerful nation's sovereign ruler &mdash; after four years of capture &mdash; came out to [roughly the cost of 0.00017% of Chipotle.](https://thecryptoguy.com/posts/27-billion-of-burritos/)
+Given the eye-popping numbers we see from governments today, this doesn't seem so bad.
+Indeed, the freedom of a powerful nation's sovereign ruler &mdash; after four years of capture &mdash; came out to [roughly the cost of 0.17% of Chipotle.](https://thecryptoguy.com/posts/27-billion-of-burritos/)

 What a deal!

 Well, that was the cash portion anyway.
 The treaty also handed over a big piece of France.

-It would weaken France for the remainder of the Hundred Years War, and they would not finish paying the debt for decades.
-But they did finish paying it...which also sounds weird to the sophistications of modern finance.

 **Why mint when you can print?**

-On May 15th the House of Representatives in the United States passed the Health and Economic Recovery Omnibus Emergency Solutions Act...or the HEROES act, adding another \$3 **_trillion_** dollars to the total cost of legislation related to the Coronavirus pandemic.
+On May 15th, the House of Representatives in the United States passed the Health and Economic Recovery Omnibus Emergency Solutions Act...or the HEROES act &mdash; adding another \$3 **_trillion_** dollars to the total cost of legislation related to the Coronavirus pandemic.

 If it passes the Senate, the total federal cost of the Pandemic will hit \$7 trillion.
 In addition, the Fed has expanded its balance sheet by nearly \$3 trillion.

 Some predictions:

 - The HEROES act will not be paid with gold.
-- At no point will the President or Congress need to evacuate Washington due to escape a mob of angry peasants.
+- At no point will the President or Congress need to evacuate Washington to escape a mob of angry peasants.
 - There will be negative consequences from the cost.

 If anything, officials are still nervous about appearing to spend too little.
-The chairman of the Fed went on 60 minutes and personally confirmed he "flooded the system with money" by "\[printing\] it digitally."
+The chairman of the Fed went on _60 Minutes_ and personally confirmed he "flooded the system with money" by "\[printing\] it digitally."

 Uncharacteristically, he was asked about the potential downside of this action, but [got away with](https://www.sovereignman.com/trends/another-week-another-3-trillion-bailout-27775/) "this is not the time to prioritize that concern."